External charged debris in a flowing plasma : charge fluctuation induced complexity: Introduction

 The paper is organized as follows.
 In Section II, we present the results of kinetic and fluid simulations with the help of our \emph{h}-PIC-MCC and \emph{m}FCT codes, respectively.
 In Section III, we provide a theoretical analysis of the results obtained in Section II.
 We provide an additional analysis of the results obtained in earlier sections, in terms of power spectrum analysis in Section IV.
 In Section V, we conclude.
-We also provide a brief analysis of the effect of fluctuation of debris charge on turbulent dynamics.
+We also provide a brief analysis of the effect of fluctuation of debris charge on turbulent dynamics. { In the Appendix, we discuss the validity of our kinetic model in the light of $e$-$i$ collisions.}